 If you feel a personal boundary of your own has been crossed, we think it is important, for all parties, that this is communicated to the person/people concerned as soon as possible.
 Communication could be with words or dance/movement or both.
 We hope that this direct approach will resolve the specific issue satisfactorily.

-If it does not feel possible to communicate directly with the person/people, for any reason, or that communication has been attempted and failed then we have a process of peacemaking.
+If it does not feel possible to communicate directly with the person/people, for any reason, or that communication has been attempted and failed then we have a process of mediation.

 Our mediation process

-If you have tried to resolve any difference you have experienced with another person or people, as outlined above, and this has failed then you can make a direct approach to one of our peace tenders.
-These are members of our group who have undertaken some training in the process of peacemaking and you will need to discuss the matter with them.
+If you have tried to resolve any difference you have experienced with another person or people, as outlined above, and this has failed then you can make a direct approach to one of our Community Mediators.
+These are members of our group who have undertaken some training in the process of mediation and you will need to discuss the matter with them.
 Our process requires that anything you share will be confidential to the two of you and one other member of the peace tender team - who that person is will be with your agreement.

-The peace tender will seek to understand what the issues are and then explain what your options might be for resolving these.
+The Community Mediator will seek to understand what the issues are and then explain what your options might be for resolving these.